Last Updated: June 8, 2026

 - Devices — phones, tablets, laptops, smartwatches, fitness trackers

 As you build this list, ask yourself two honest questions: Do I still use this?
 Does it add value to my life?
-If the answer to both is no, it’s a candidate for removal.
-You might be surprised how many services you’re still paying for, are still receiving notifications from, or that you haven’t touched in months.
+If the answer to both is no, then it’s a prime candidate for removal.
+You might be surprised at how many services you are still paying for or are still receiving notifications for even though you haven’t touched them in months.

 Step 2: Streamline Your Devices.

-Your devices should work for you, not the other way around.
+Your devices should work for you and not the other way around.
 Once you’ve mapped your digital landscape, it’s time to trim it down.
-I go through this process every four to six months, and it consistently makes my phone feel lighter and my mind feel clearer.
+I personally perform this step of the digital declutter once every four to six months.
+It’s an easy way to consistently make my phone feel lighter and my mind feel clearer.

 - Delete unused apps.
-Especially ones that send notifications.
-If it’s been sitting on your phone untouched for a month, it goes.
-The topic of app clutter goes deeper than you might think, and I wrote a full post on it if you want to dig in further.
+Especially those that are unused and send you notifications.
+If it’s been sitting on your phone untouched for a month, then get rid of it.
+The topic of app clutter goes far deeper than you might think and I wrote a full post on app clutter if you want to dig in further.

 Step 3: Tidy Up Your Digital Files.

 A chaotic file system is a silent stressor.
-You might not think about it consciously, but somewhere in the back of your mind you know it’s a mess and that takes up mental energy.
+You might not think about it consciously, but somewhere in the back of your mind you know it’s a mess.
+Messes like digital files take up mental energy and are a prime candidate for your digital declutter.

 - Empty the trash.
-This one sounds obvious but most people ignore it.
-Your trash bin still takes up hard drive space.
-I cleared mine recently and recovered almost 200GB.
-More importantly, getting rid of that lingering clutter clears it from the back of your mind too.
+This is one of the most obvious things that people ignore.
+Things in your ‘Trash Bin’ (or Recycle Bin on Windows) take up space on your hard drive.
+I recently emptied mine and recovered almost 200GB of space on my laptop.
+More importantly, getting rid of all this lingering clutter clears it from the back of your mind as well.

 Step 4: Reclaim Your Inbox.

-A few things that have made a huge difference for me:
+A few things that made a huge difference for me:

 - Use rules, filters, and folders aggressively.
-I don’t need my electric bill invoice sitting front and center in my inbox — but I do want it saved.
-So it goes into an Invoices folder automatically.
-Set these rules up once and your inbox starts managing itself.
+I don’t need the invoice for my Internet sitting front and center in my inbox.
+It’s on autopay so I need to keep it, but I don’t always need to see it immediately when it comes in.
+So I setup a rule to have it go into an Invoices folder automatically.
+With rules and filters, set them up once and your inbox starts managing itself.

 - Check email on a schedule.
 Most of us don’t need to be constantly plugged into our inboxes.
-At work, I check at the top of each hour.
-For personal email, twice a day is plenty.
-This alone reduces the low-level anxiety that comes from treating email like a live feed.
+Even in workplace setting, you can generally check your email on a schedule.
+For example, at work I always check at the top of each hour.
+For personal email, no more than twice a day is generally plenty.
+This reduces the low-level anxiety that comes from treating email like a live feed.

 - Archive old threads.
 If a conversation is resolved and requires no further action, archive it.
 Don’t let it sit in your inbox and take up mental space.